Vivid-Vortex/Misc/DSA/BinaryCompleteBinaryTree.md

 **Relationship between Heaps, Binary Trees, and Complete Binary Trees:**

 * Both min-heaps and max-heaps are typically implemented using **complete binary trees**.
 The complete binary tree structure ensures that the heap can be efficiently represented as an array, which is often how it's done in practice.
-* While a heap is a type of binary tree (specifically a complete binary tree with the heap property), ==not all complete binary trees are heaps.
+* While a heap is a type of binary tree (specifically a complete binary tree with the heap property), <mark>not all complete binary trees are heaps.
 A complete binary tree only becomes a heap if it satisfies the min-heap or max-heap property.
 * Similarly, not all binary trees are heaps or complete binary trees.
-A general binary tree doesn't have the structural constraints of completeness or the ordering property of heaps.==
+A general binary tree doesn't have the structural constraints of completeness or the ordering property of heaps.</mark>

 **In summary:**